-Persia paraffin is highly qualified in production various types of Polyethylene wax in 3 grade.
+Persia paraffin is highly qualified in production various types of Polyethylene wax.

 Polyethylene wax / PE Wax, act as activator and dispersing material for Polyethylene, Polypropylene, ABS resins.

 Waxes are mainly dispersions of polyethylene’s hydrocarbons, or vegetable and animal Waxes in the vehicle system used.
 They impart slip and scuff resistance to ink films.Our Polyethylene wax is super dry, white.Lately, polyolefinic waxes are also used directly in micro-pulverised form.
 The addition of Polyethylene wax to hydrocarbon waxes increases the melting points of Such waxes to a marked degree.
 Polyethylene waxes are compatible with petroleum and other Waxes.
 Our products are producing by full QC supervision according to ASTM standard and will be guaranteed by Faragam Petro Tech Company.

 Polyethylene Wax/PE Wax ,Highly effective external lubricant for PVC ,PVC base color and additive master batch, PE and PP base master batch, External lubricant for wood-plastic compound, Asphalt

 Polyethylene Wax/PE Wax , packed in 20 kg multi layer PE bag.
 Also, based on customer offer packing polyethylene Wax on pallet and shrinking is possible.
 It should be stored in a cold and dry place.

 |R&B softening point||100 ± 5 °C||ASTM E28|

 |Volatile Content@150 °C||2-3 %||ASTM D6658|